pirey/toggle-line.vim/README.md

 # toggle-line.vim

+Hide vim statusline and tabline (and tmux statusline, if running inside tmux), because sometimes, their just get in our way.

+Or, we can display them again, because sometimes we love being distracted.

+## Usage

-Press `<Space>ts` to toggle statusline and tabline on / off simultaneously.
+Press `<Space>ts` to toggle statusline.

 See `:h toggle-line`.